 - Because of this, I sent Timothy to you, who is my beloved and faithful child in the Lord, who will remind you of my ways in Jesus the Anointed, just like I teach everywhere, in every church.

 - But some of you were puffed up like I’m not coming to you.

 - But I will come to you very soon, if the Lord wills.
-And I will know; not the words of the men who have been puffed up, but the power.
+And I will know; not the word of the men who have been puffed up, but the power.

 - For the kingdom of God isn’t in word, but in power.